Article Reviewed By Justin McMinn, JD

 Car crash lawyers may be able to help you recover after a car accident with an underinsured or uninsured driver.
 Call McMinn Law Firm today for a free consultation of your car accident case.
 512-474-0222

-Jason McMinn and Justin McMinn are experienced personal injury attorneys who work to get the maximum fair compensation their clients deserve.
+Jason McMinn, Justin McMinn, and Jimmy Feigen are experienced personal injury attorneys who work to get the maximum fair compensation their clients deserve.